Blade-Storm/StyleTransfer/README.md

 ## How to use
 You will need at least two images, one style image and one content image, to create a target image that has the merged style and content.
 In the Images folder there are two subfolders: content and styles, where the content and style images will be pulled from.
 Additionally there is a folder for the target images to be saved.

 First, we need to do a forward pass on the neural network with the content and style images to get the features that will be mapped to the target image.
-This will create a checkpoint file that will have the style grams and weights we want to use in the style transfer.
-To do this we can run the `train.py` file like so:
+This will create a two checkpoint files that will have the style grams and weights we want to use in the style transfer.
+One checkpoint file is a "low" profile of the style transfer that is saved halfway through the training process as well as a "high" profile of the style transfer that is saved at the end of the training.
+To do this we can run the `transfer_style.py` file like so:

-`python train.py './Images/content/Building.jpg' './Images/styles/Outrun.jpg' --save_dir './checkpoint.pth' --gpu`
+`python transfer_style.py --content_dir './Images/content/house.jpg' --style_dir './Images/styles/abstract.jpg' --checkpoint_name "myStyleCheckpoint" --gpu --train --steps 6000 --show_every 1000`

 Here is a list of all of the arguments you can use in the train along with an example:

-1. content_directory:
-- The relative path to the content image file to train on.
+1. `--content_dir`: The relative path to the content image file to train on.
 Required
-2. style_directory:
-- The relative path to the style image file to train on.
+2. `--style_dir`: The relative path to the style image file to train on.
 Required
-3. --save_dir:
-- The relative path to the directory you wish to save the trained model's checkpoint to.
-This includes the file name and extension Required
-4. --style_wegihts:
+3. `--checkpoint_name`: The name of the checkpoint to get or set
-- A list of style weights, as floats, to use from the convolutional layers.
+4. `--style_wegihts`: A list of style weights, as floats, to use from the convolutional layers.
 There are five weights that can range from 0 to 1.
 Default is: 1.0 0.8 0.5 0.3 0.1
-5. --steps:
-- The amount of steps (iterations) used for creating the target image.
+5. `--steps`: The amount of steps (iterations) used for creating the target image.
 Default is 2000
-6. --show_every:
-- The amount of iterations to wait and show the progress of the target image.
+6. `--show_every`: The amount of iterations to wait and show the progress of the target image.
 Default is 400
-7. --gpu
-- If you would like to use the GPU for training.
+7. `--gpu`: If you would like to use the GPU for training.
 Default is False

-Example use of all arguments:
-`python train.py './Images/content/Building.jpg' './Images/styles/Outrun.jpg' --save_dir './checkpoint.pth' --style_weights 1.0 0.8 0.8 0.3 0.2 --steps 4000 --show_every 1000 --gpu`
+8. `--target_image`: The name for target image.
+This will be used as the file name when saving.
+9. `--train`: A boolean flag for if we are training a new style gram matrix.
+Default is False

-### Using a trained model for style transfer
+### Using a pre-made style gram matrix for style transfer
 Technically we arent training a model for the style transfer but using it to calculate the style gram matricies from the convolutional layers.
 In this project I store those value in the checkpoint file so we can do the style transfer without the original style image.
 To do so we can use the `transfer_style.py` file like so:

-`python transfer_style.py './Images/content/Building.jpg' --checkpoint_direcotry './checkpoint.pth' --target_image './Images/target/MyCoolImage.jpg' --gpu`

-Here are all of the arguments for `transfer_style.py`:

-1. content_directory:
-- The relative path to the content image file to train on.
-Required
-2. --checkpoint_directory:
-- The relative path to save the neural network checkpoint including the file name and extension.
-Required
-3. --target_image:
-- The name for target image.
-This will be used as the file name when saving.
-Required
-4. --steps:
-- The amount of steps (iterations) used for creating the target image.
-Default is 2000
-5. --show_every:
-- The amount of iterations to wait and show the progress of the target image.
-Default is 400
-6. --gpu:
-- If you would like to use the GPU for training.
-Default is False
+`python transfer_style.py --content_dir './Images/content/house.jpg' --checkpoint_name "myStyleCheckpoint-high.pth" --gpu --steps 6000 --show_every 1000`